jcolag/entropy-arbitrage/2023-09-07-captain-s-holiday.md

  > **SOVAK**: I know you're working with her.
 I warn you, it's a mistake.

-You might recognize Sovak as [Max Grodénchik](https://en.wikipedia.org/wiki/Max_Grod%C3%A9nchik), known---other than for his stage work---for playing Rom on **Deep Space Nine**, the brother of recurring-on-this-show (mostly Ferengi-portraying) Armin Shimerman's character.
+You might recognize Sovak as {% wiki Max_Grod%C3%A9nchik|Max Grodénchik|en %}, known---other than for his stage work---for playing Rom on **Deep Space Nine**, the brother of recurring-on-this-show (mostly Ferengi-portraying) Armin Shimerman's character.

  > **SOVAK**: Obviously you've never dealt with my people before.
  >